With the mention of trekking in Nepal, the two names that pop up in one’s mind are Everest and Annapurna.

 Where should I trek Everest or Annapurna?
 It’s the most difficult question to answer as both are two of the best treks in the world.
 However, in this blog, we will tell you about different aspects of trekking to Everest and Annapurna.
 We will be shedding light on highlights, scenery, duration of treks, trekking routes, culture and communities, difficulty level and others.
 Knowledge of different aspect of each trekking region will help you decide upon the best one for you.

 Without further ado let’s get into the key things to consider before deciding on a trek to Everest and Annapurna!

 You will get to live the dream of watching Everest towering high in front of your eyes.
 Everest region has the best mountain scenery and you will be trekking beneath mountains that are over eight thousand meters.
 The other highlight of the trek to Everest is the Sherpa culture.
 Tengboche Monastery is famous among trekkers which will give you a glimpse of Buddhism practiced in high mountains.

 While trekking in the Annapurna Region you will get to enjoy the variation in landscape and culture.
-You will get to enjoy the view of verdant hills, high mountains and not to forget the desert-like landscape.
-Hindu residing in the lower elevation and Buddhist in higher altitude will give a trekker chance to see cultural variation.
+You will get to enjoy the view of verdant hills, and high mountains and not to forget the desert-like landscape.
+Hindus residing in the lower elevation and Buddhist in higher altitude will give a trekker chance to see cultural variation.

 The scenery of the Everest region wins hands down over Annapurna.
 However, cultural diversity will amaze you while trekking in the Annapurna region than in the Everest region.

 The popular means to reach the trek's starting point to Everest is via a flight to Lukla.
 If you want to avoid flight then you can start your trek from Jiri like Sir Edmund Hillary and Tenzing Norgay back in olden days.
 But you need to add around a week more to your trek along with the fees of guide and porter.
 If you aren’t keen on taking the classic route then flying to Everest is a better choice.